yaekobboru/Election_Analysis/README.md

   This script can be used for coming elections to analyze the county with least number of votes.

-  First using **"ctrl+F"** and Replace on visual code , Tom can replace the variable name for Largest_county with Least_county.
+  First using **"ctrl+F"** and Replace on visual code , Tom can replace the variable name for largest_county with least_county.

 ![Largest_County_Var](https://user-images.githubusercontent.com/86446609/126049932-96325a35-f37c-44da-a9c8-753d02b037a2.JPG)